mcci-catena/MCCI-Catena-PMS7003/README.md

 The library defines structure templates for convenying this information.
 The template `cPMS7003::PmBins<typename NumericType>` represents the three bins in a single structure with fields `m1p0` for PM1.0 concentrations, `m2p5` for PM2.5 concentrations, and `m10` for PM10 concentrations.
 The library reports data using `cPMS7003::PmBins<std::uint16_t>`.

-> If you are not familiar with templates, thing of them as C++-aware macros.
+> If you are not familiar with templates, think of them as C++-aware macros.
 For example, the template for `PmBins<>` is:
 >
 > ```c++
 > template <typename T>